West Nile Virus: Reporting and Surveillance

 • By calling the Bureau of Communicable Diseases at 608-267-9003.

 The WSLH arbovirus IgM antibody panel screens for evidence of infection through IgM antibody-capture enzyme-linked immunosorbent assay or microsphere immunoassay performed on serum or CSF.
-The WSLH will forward specimens with positive IgM results to CDC for confirmatory testing by plaque reduction neutralization test (PRNT).
+The WSLH will automatically forward specimens with positive IgM results to CDC for confirmatory PRNT.

 Instructions for collection and shipping of clinical specimens to WSLH:

-• Submit 3-7 mL of serum and/or >1mL of CSF in sterile, screw-capped vials on cold packs using a WSLH kit #22 or equivalent within five days of collection.
+• Submit 2-5 mL of serum and/or ≥1 mL of CSF in sterile, screw-capped vials on cold packs using a WSLH kit #22 or equivalent within five days of collection.
+If shipping more than five days after collection, freeze specimen at -20°C and ship on dry ice.
 It is recommended that a paired serum specimen be submitted with a CSF specimen.
 Specimens should be triple packages as a Category B Biological Substance (include UN3373 label).

-• Fee-exempt testing submissions must include a WSLH Enhanced Wisconsin Arbovirus Surveillance form provided by a DPH vectorborne disease epidemiologist.
+• Fee-exempt testing submissions must include a WSLH Enhanced Wisconsin Arbovirus Surveillance form provided by a DPH vectorborne disease epidemiologist in addition to the WSLH Requisition Form B.

-• Fee-for-service testing submissions must include a WSLH CDD Requisition Form B. Please contact the WSLH Clinical Orders at 800-862-1088 or 608-224-4275 to obtain blank copies of WSLH CDD Requisition Form B and to order specimen shipping kits.
+• Fee-for-service testing submissions must include a WSLH CDD Requisition Form B. Please contact the WSLH Clinical Orders at 800-862-1088 or 608-224-4275 to obtain the WSLH CDD Requisition Form B and to order specimen shipping kits.

-• It is essential that the lab requisition form be as complete as possible, including patient name, city, date of birth, specimen type, submitting agency, onset date, signs and symptoms, and collection date.
+• It is essential that the lab requisition form be as complete as possible, including patient name, city, date of birth, specimen type, submitting agency, onset date, signs and symptoms, collection date, and recent travel history.
 Note: Testing for West Nile virus may be delayed on specimens missing the above data until information is available.

-• Ship specimens with appropriate completed form to:
+• Ship specimens with the appropriate, completed forms to:

 Wisconsin State Laboratory of Hygiene